 Despair can be paralyzing.
 But the solutions to the climate crisis exist today—and one of them is you. #BeInconvenient. (via An Inconvenient Sequel: Truth To Power)Posted by Climate Reality on Wednesday, March 29, 2017

 Watch the trailer for An Inconvenient Sequel: Truth to Power, which premiered at the Sundance Film Festival and will be released in theaters July 28, 2017.

 Ready to take action for the future of our planet?

 Don’t just watch what happens on climate action this year – be part of the solution.
-Apply now to become a Climate Reality Leader at our next training in Denver this March.
+Learn about our next training in Washington State this June.
 Because now more than ever, we need people like you to stand up and act against powerful fossil fuel interests and climate denial.